 Like any other aspect of your post-pregnancy body, there are exercises you can do to target your pelvic floor muscles to regain their strength and return itself to its former glory.
-Kegel exercises help keep your pelvic muscles strong and you can work these muscles in several different ways.
+Take a look at these Kegel exercises to strengthen pelvic floor.

 Try and stop the flow of urine while you’re on the toilet for just a few seconds.
-Though be careful not to do this too often as you can disrupt the flow of your bladder and potentially pick up an infection.
+Though be careful not to do this too often as you can disrupt the flow of your bladder and potentially cause a urinary-traction infection.

 You’ll be delighted to learn that these exercises are also effective done whilst lying down.
 Lie on your back with your knees bent and feet flat on the floor, hip-width apart.
 Inhale focusing on your pelvic floor and lift your hips.
 Hold yourself raised for 10 seconds and repeat.